 - Special handling labor certification: Universities and colleges face a less stringent labor certification process when hiring professors who are foreign nationals.
 The special handling labor certification must include extensive documentation, and the position for which the professor is hired must contain a component of classroom teaching.

 - Inadmissibility and waivers: For those who have been deemed inadmissible, a waiver petition is required to waive the grounds of inadmissibility.

 - Adjustment of status vs. consular processing: Certain individuals may be able to pursue permanent residence in the U.S. and adjust their status to become permanent residents.
 Individuals outside of the U.S. will usually process at a U.S. Embassy or Consulate (termed consular processing).
 Some individuals may select either route and should consult an attorney to determine the best approach.

-- Provisional waiver process: Due to recent legal changes, certain family members of U.S. citizens can apply for provisional unlawful presence waivers while remaining in the United States during adjunction.
+- Provisional waiver process: Certain family members of U.S. citizens can apply for provisional unlawful presence waivers while remaining in the United States during adjudication.
 This is a tremendous benefit for those impacted, as the former process required exit from the country before filing for this petition.